-11. DISCIPLINARY POLICY AND PROCEDURES
+17. DISCIPLINARY POLICY AND PROCEDURES

-See Attachment 1.
+See Appendix A.

-12. RESOLUTION OF DISPUTES AND GRIEVANCES
+18. RESOLUTION OF DISPUTES AND GRIEVANCES

-In the event that any grievance or dispute arises every effort will be made to resolve the issue at the local level.
-The parties are committed to speedy resolution of the issue in accordance with this procedure:
+- 1) In the event that a grievance or dispute arises over matters dealt with by this Agreement, as far as possible every effort will be made to resolve the issue at the local level.
+The parties are committed to speedy resolution of the issue in accordance with this procedure: - (a) the grievance or dispute should be raised by the employee or employees with their immediate manager, who will respond within two working days, unless there are circumstances preventing a response in that time; - (b) if the grievance or dispute is unresolved, the union delegate, organiser or other union official is to raise the issue with the senior manager on site who will respond within two working days, unless there are circumstances preventing a response in that time; - (c) if the grievance or dispute remains unresolved, the union may involve the relevant peak union council and the issue is to be referred to senior management of the company who will respond within two working days, unless there are circumstances preventing a response in that time;

-- (a) The grievance or dispute should be raised by the employee or employees with their immediate manager, who will respond within two working days, unless there are reasonable circumstances preventing a response in that time. - (b) If the grievance or dispute is unresolved, the Union Delegate or Union Official will raise the issue with the Operations Manager (or their nominee) who will respond within two working days, unless there are reasonable circumstances preventing a response in that time. - (c) If the grievance or dispute remains unresolved, the Union may elect to refer the matter to the Single Bargaining Unit (SBU).
-The SBU shall convene a meeting of officials, appropriate delegates and senior management as soon as possible.
-The SBU meeting will attempt to resolve the issue and/or determine an appropriate procedure for resolution of the dispute. - (d) If the grievance or dispute remains unresolved it is to be notified to the Industrial Relations Commission of New South Wales for conciliation, and arbitration if necessary.
-The Commission's decision will be final. - (e) If the dispute concerns the dismissal of an employee for disciplinary reasons, at the Union's request the Company will revoke the dismissal and suspend the employee without loss of normal pay while the matter is discussed under this clause.
-The employee will remain suspended for the duration of the process outlined above (sub-clause [a]). - (f) If the matter is not resolved, the employee's suspension will cease at the conclusion of conciliation referred to in sub-clause (d) above and the dismissal will proceed without prejudice to the rights of the employee, the Union or the Company. - (g) There is to be full continuity of operations without any restrictions on normal work while the dispute resolution procedures are carried out, provided that there is no risk to employee's health and safety. - (h) In this context "normal" means that the work will be carried out in the same manner as applied immediately prior to the occurrence of the dispute or grievance.
+- (d) If the grievance or dispute remains unresolved it is to be notified to the Industrial Relations Commission of NSW for conciliation, and arbitration if necessary.
+The Commission's decision will be final. - (e) During discussions regarding the grievance or dispute, the status quo shall remain and work shall proceed normally in accordance with this Agreement and the parent award and without stoppage or the imposition of any ban, limitation or restriction.
+"Status quo" shall mean the situation existing immediately prior to the dispute or the matter giving rise to the dispute. - 2) If the dispute concerns the dismissal of an employee for disciplinary reasons, at the union's request the company will place the dismissal on hold while the matter is discussed and investigated under this clause.
+The employee will be on paid suspension for the period of the investigation.
+Once the investigation has been completed by the company the period of paid suspension will cease.
+If the parties have not reached agreement and the company decides to uphold the termination the following shall apply:

+a) The Union or the employee will make application to the NSW Industrial Relations Commission with respect to the termination being harsh, unjust or unreasonable.

+b) The employee will be placed on unpaid suspension until the application is heard.

+c) All parties agree to abide by the orders directed by the Commission.
+If the decision of the Commission is reinstatement or re-employment with reimbursement to the date of termination the company shall reimburse all wages owing to the employee.

+3) There is to be full continuity of operations without restrictions on normal work or industrial action of any kind while the procedures in this clause are followed.
+This subclause does not require employees to continue to work in circumstances where a genuine occupational health and safety issue arises.

-13. CONSULTATION AND SHARING OF INFORMATION
+19. CONSULTATION AND SHARING OF INFORMATION

 A site stakeholder consultative group will be formed.
-The aim of this group is to encourage an open forum for 2 -way communication and consultation with respect to general business issues.
+The aim of this group is to encourage an open forum for 2 - way communication and consultation with respect to general business issues.

-14. ATTENDANCE MANAGEMENT PROCESS
+20. ATTENDANCE MANAGEMENT PROCESS